- Sleep Products

 Another concern during the second trimester is preeclampsia, a complication characterized by high blood pressure.
 Preeclampsia symptoms typically begin to materialize after 20 weeks of pregnancy; these symptoms include headaches, light sensitivity, nausea, shortness of breath and decreased urination.
 Preeclampsia is somewhat rare, but the condition can be fatal for both the mother and the fetus.

-Follow these guidelines and you should sleep soundly and remain healthy during the second trimester:
+Follow these guidelines to sleep soundly and remain healthy during the second trimester:

-Last ‘but definitely not least’ is the third trimester, which begins during the 28th week and lasts until childbirth.
-The average pregnancy spans 40 weeks in length, but some mothers may deliver their baby as late as week 42 or 43.
+Last is the third trimester, which begins during the 28th week and lasts until childbirth.
+The average pregnancy spans 40 weeks in length, but some mothers may deliver as late as week 42 or 43.

-During your third trimester, it’s important to prepare for the worst sleep of your pregnancy and make yourself as comfortable as possible leading up to bedtime.
-Here are a few tips for making it through the third trimester with your body ― and sanity ― intact.
+During the third trimester, it’s important to prepare for the worst sleep of your pregnancy and make yourself as comfortable as possible leading up to bedtime.
+Here are a few tips for making it through the third trimester as comfortably as possible.

-The period immediately following the birth of your child is commonly referred to as the ‘fourth trimester’.
-The fourth trimester, like the three trimesters of pregnancy, is often characterized by sleep-related issues.
-However, these issues have less to do with physical changes to your body, and more to do with your newborn’s sleep schedule.
+The period immediately following the birth of the child is commonly referred to as the fourth trimester.
+This trimester, like the three trimesters of pregnancy, is often characterized by sleep-related issues.
+However, these issues have less to do with physical changes of a pregnant woman’s body, and more to do with the newborn’s sleep schedule.

 As any new parent will attest, caring for a newborn can be an exhausting task.
 On average, babies wake up every three to four hours, although this varies considerably from child to child; some newborns will wake up on an hourly basis.
-Attending to your baby’s needs can quickly take its toll on your mind, body and mood ― not to mention sleep schedule.
-Plan on getting up throughout the night in the weeks and months after your baby is born.
+Attending to the baby’s needs can quickly take its toll on parent’s minds, bodies and moods, not to mention sleep schedules.

 Here are a few final tips for getting an adequate amount of sleep during the crucial phase known as the fourth trimester.